EmperorOrokuSaki/trustless-ipfs-verifier/README.md

 ## What remains

-- Implement the mechanism for fetching the CID from a trustless Helia gateway.
 - Apply DeclarativeNetRequest blockade on all NFA domains.
 - Connect it to NFA API endpoints to fetch all NFA domains and their latest IPFS CID.